707 Operations

 707 Operations is a railway preservation group based in Melbourne, Australia.
 The volunteer organisation was established in 1980 to restore R class locomotive R707.
 The company has its own section of the Newport Workshops that is used for storing carriages and locomotives when not in use for trips (charter or regular).
 They are located in roads 7 and 8 of the Newport West Block Workshops.

-707 Operations run regular trips across the broad gauge rail network in Victoria and also charter trains.
+707 Operations runs regular trips across the broad gauge rail network in Victoria and also charter trains.
 People who motorcade the train to photograph it are asked to consider donating $10 towards the costs of running the train.
 This has been controversial among the railway fraternity.
 For the donation, 707 Operations provide a detailed schedule and tour notes 24 hours prior to departure and SMS updates should the train fall behind schedule in excess of 30 minutes.

 History

 In 1980, a committee of six men got together to inspect the withdrawn steam locomotive R707 at Newport Workshops.
 This locomotive had been withdrawn from service in 1974.
 After close examination of the locomotive, which showed some disrepair, a proposal was put forward to VicRail for restoration with work commencing in 1981.
 The restored locomotive made its debut on a return trip to Bacchus Marsh in July 1985.